MiaDarvasi/my-portfolio/README.md

 CSS: For styling the portfolio.

 Contributing
 Contributions are welcome!
 If you have suggestions, improvements, or bug fixes, feel free to fork the repository and submit a pull request.
-Please ensure your code adheres to the following:

 Contact For questions or feedback, feel free to reach out to me directly at: Email: miadarv@gmail.com